Tools and tips

 Browsing and comparing configurations

-The configuration stored in ComponentAccumulator can be saved in the file like this:
+The configuration stored in a ComponentAccumulator can be saved to a file with:

 acc = ComponentAccumulator()